mrmanc/go-dependency-force-layout/README.md

 It uses the excellent work of Mike Bostock on [D3.js](http://d3js.org/), adapted from a number of [his examples](http://bl.ocks.org/mbostock) (e.g. http://bl.ocks.org/mbostock/4062045).

 It works by fetching the configuration XML over HTTP, either from the [Configuration API](http://www.thoughtworks.com/products/docs/go/current/help/Configuration_API.html) (provided you are a logged in Go Admin) or from a supplied URL.
+It then extracts the declared dependencies into JSON and passes this to D3.js to be displayed as SVG.
 If you want to fetch directly from Go, then you should issue the ```Access-Control-Allow-Credentials: true``` header from your Go instance to ensure your browser is allowed to send your cookie credentials to Go.
 [See here for more info about Cross Origin Resource Sharing](http://enable-cors.org/server_apache.html).

 Since it makes a cross origin request, you need to be looking at the HTML page via a web server.
 A shell script is included to quickly get a server running using Python: see [start-http-server.sh](start-http-server.sh).